 Outside of science

-Following my move to Ann Arbor in early 2011, I’ve developed an unexpectedly strong interest in birding during my time in Ann Arbor, and this hobby continues now that I live in Germany.
+I developed an unexpectedly strong interest in birding during my time in Ann Arbor, and this hobby continues now that I live in Germany.
 I head out into the city parks or nearby state parks as often as I can to watch familiar birds or find new species for my ever-growing life list.
 When out traveling for a conference or other business, I usually pack my binoculars and try to spend some time at a local birding hotspot.